• About WordPress

 Some blogs talk about washing your clothes in the sink or packing a Scrubba bag to help you do laundry each night, but in my experience, I was too exhausted from walking all day to worry about anything beyond a quick shower, a hot meal and falling into bed.

 That’s not to say I never did laundry on the Camino.
-When I stayed at an albergue with a washer and dryer, I took advantage of it.
+When I stayed at an albergue with a washing machine and dryer, I took advantage of it.
 Otherwise, I wore the same clothes day after day.
 I know that sounds gross, but everyone’s a little stinky, so no one is going to call you out.

-Hiking shoes
+Hiking shoes (trail runners)

 Shower sandals